DuendeInexistente/HorsePnPThing/scratchpad.md

 While never as good as a proper lab, carts could carry some of the equipement necesary for certain professions, such as alchemy

-[^1]: Other than _the_ canon setting, of course.
-It’ll be a sort of base, and only contain strictly canonical elements.

-[^2]: Proper credit will be given in the manner of abundant footnotes.

 [^3]: Creatures should have both their stats and methods for non-lethal management.

 [^4]: Can be either normal, sarosian, or crystal.